reconlap/atari-punk-console/README.md

 ## Synopsis

 The source files I used to creating a Atari Punk Console.
 Mainly covers the creation of a singled sided PCB design that uses two 555 IC timers.
-If you are wondering what a Atari Punk Console is you can find out by visting http://www.ataripunkconsole.com/
+If you are wondering what a Atari Punk Console is you can find out by visiting http://www.ataripunkconsole.com/

 ## Motivation